By David F. Kramer

-According to Dr. Coates, a well-balanced and healthy diet can go a long way to keeping shedding at an acceptable level.
+According to Dr. Coates, once health problems have been ruled out, a well-balanced and healthy diet can go a long way to keeping shedding at an acceptable level.

 “A mediocre diet will not supply all the nutrients a pet needs to grow and maintain a healthy coat.
 Adequate amounts of high quality protein and fat, particularly essential fatty acids, are needed to reduce shedding,” says Dr. Coates.

-“The quality of food that your pet eats greatly influences the degree of shedding and the quality of the coat.
-Animals that have dry skin, dandruff, or skin diseases will tend to have more shedding problems as well,” says Dr. Denish.
-“Dermatologists have found that many skin diseases are caused by food allergy.
-Of course, there is a genetic and breed component to an animal's shedding.”
+“The quality of food that your pet eats greatly influences the degree of shedding and the quality of the coat,” says Dr. Denish.
+Of course, there is a genetic and breed component to an animal's shedding too.”

 The ‘Non-Shedding’ Pet Myth – What is a Hypoallergenic Pet?